 |The maximum number of EIPs that can be associated with an Internet NAT gateway||20.
 You can increase the quota.
 For more information, see Manage quotas.||20.
 You can increase the quota.
 For more information, see Manage quotas.|

-of an Internet NAT gateway is limited by the bandwidth limits of the EIPs that are
+of an Internet NAT gateway is limited by the bandwidth of the EIPs that are specified

-associated with SNAT or DNAT entries.
-The bandwidth is also limited by the bandwidth
+in SNAT or DNAT entries.
+The bandwidth is also limited by the maximum bandwidth of

-limits of the EIP bandwidth plans with which the EIPs are associated.
+the EIP bandwidth plan with which the EIPs are associated.

-For example, you create an SNAT entry for an Internet NAT gateway, and specify five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs whose bandwidth limits are 500 Mbit/s.
-The bandwidth of the Internet NAT gateway is limited to 2,000 Mbit/s.
+For example, you create an SNAT entry for an Internet NAT gateway, and specify five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs whose maximum bandwidth is 500 Mbit/s.
+The maximum bandwidth of the Internet NAT gateway is 2,000 Mbit/s.
 This value is calculated based on the following formula: 5 × 200 Mbit/s + 2 × 500 Mbit/s = 2,000 Mbit/s.
-If the seven EIPs are

-associated with the same EIP bandwidth plan, and the bandwidth limit of the EIP bandwidth plan is 1,000 Mbit/s, the bandwidth limit of the Internet NAT gateway is 1,000 Mbit/s.
+If the seven EIPs are associated with the same EIP bandwidth plan and the maximum bandwidth of the EIP bandwidth plan is 1,000 Mbit/s, the maximum bandwidth of the Internet NAT gateway is 1,000 Mbit/s.